 1. Log into Administration.

-3. Open the Blue Folder that houses your events.
+3. Open the blue Sales Organization Folder that houses your events.

 5. In the Event field, right-click and select New.